circleci/circleci-docs/jekyll/_cci2/parallelism-faster-jobs.md

 #### c.
 Split by filesize
 {: #splitting-by-filesize }

 When provided with filepaths, the CLI can also split by filesize.
-To do this, use the `--split-by` flag with the `filesize` split type.
+Ue the `--split-by` flag with the `filesize` split type:

 ```shell
 circleci tests glob "**/*.go" | circleci tests split --split-by=filesize